nomad-coe/nomad-parser-cp2k/library.md

 The MyParser class decides which implementation to use based on e.g. the software version number that is available on one of the input files.
-New implementations corresponding to other software versions can then be easily defined and they can also use the functionality of other implementation.
+New implementations corresponding to other software versions can then be easily defined and they can also use the functionality of another implementation by subclassing.
 Example:

 ```python
 class MyParserImplementation2(MyParserImplementation1):